Zine from the CancerGram 4 of 18, recounting a horrible night in April, 2016..

 I stopped in Datil at a restaurant to use the bathroom.
 I was in some mild distress, but I thought I could shit it out.
 It was a kind of country restaurant, a local place that had once been a large ranch house.
 The bathroom was single use and its door was right off the dining room.
 I remember this because I was embarrassed.
 I took a long time and a few people knocked.
 I stunk the place up and left hurriedly with a grimace.

 About 30 minutes northwest of Datil I pulled off the road to crap near a tree.
 I couldn’t do it.
 Something needed to come out, but I wasn’t able to poop in the open.
 The pain was building, and it was familiar to me.
 I was drinking water, but essentially I knew that I already had gotten the infection that would send me to a hospital.
+My health insurance was based in Arizona, and I was afraid of what stopping for help out-of-state would cost.
 All I could do was keep driving west.

 By Pie Town I was in serious distress.
 I was afraid.
 I found an outhouse next to a closed post office.
 It was locked, padlocked from the outside.
 I grabbed a roll of toilet paper from the car and went to stoop behind the outhouse in the sand.
 It was dark out by then and a cool, windy night.
 I squatted in the sand and gave birth to a meteor.
 I envisioned literally crapping out my prostate and wondered if that were possible.